MaterializeInc/materialize/doc/user/content/guides/node-js.md

 Querying Materialize is identical to querying a traditional PostgreSQL database: Node.js executes the query, and Materialize returns the state of the view, source, or table at that point in time.

-Because Materialize maintains materialized views in memory, response times are much faster than traditional database queries and polling (repeatedly querying) a view doesn't impact performance.
+Because Materialize maintains materialized views in memory, response times are much faster than traditional database queries, and polling (repeatedly querying) a view doesn't impact performance.

 Query a view `my_view` with a select statement: